 The Committee and the Board shall not be liable for any damages to any person or entity submitting plans for failure to act, failure to approve, or disapprove plans.
 Any person or entity acquiring the title to any property in Blue Mesa Subdivision, or any person or entity submitting plans to the Committee for approval, by so doing agrees that he/she/it will not bring any action or suit to recover damages against the Committee or Board, their members as individuals, their advisors, employees or agents.

 Section 2.
 Plans.

-All plans and specifications shall be submitted to and approved by the Committee before any improvements, including additions to any structure or changes in exterior finishes or color schemes, shall be started, installed, built or erected on a lot.
-Plans must be complete and have engineer stamp, if necessary, before they will be considered.
+All plans and specifications shall be submitted to and approved by the Committee before any improvements, including, but not limited to, storage sheds, garages (heated or unheated), utility buildings, horse barns, or additions to any structure, or changes in exterior finishes or color schemes, shall be started, installed, built or erected on a lot.
+Plans must be complete and have an engineer stamp, before they will be considered.
 Plans must be approved by the Committee before a building permit will be issued by Gunnison County.